LeepDev/TradingBlockChallenges/README.md

     * https://site.financialmodelingprep.com/developer

-### Trading Block Challenge 3 MVP
+### TradingBlock Challenge 3 MVP
 * A webpage built in react
 * meets styling requirements
-* inspires the next change within Trading Block
+* inspires the next change within TradingBlock

 ---

-# Trading Block Challenge Prompts
+# TradingBlock Challenge Prompts

 1. You should build a simple web page that takes client’s input as number and calculates square root of it with precision to n decimal places where client selects the precision (could be from a pull down menu or a button or in other way).
 When calculating the square root, you should not use any function call, library, or a third party function but rather calculate it using only operations of +, -, *, and /.